Last week, CISA quietly released its Cloud Security Technical Reference Architecture. Not too many people noticed, and the thing is 70 pages long.

 Agencies must clearly identify and understand the delineation of responsibilities between themselves and their [Cloud Service Provider] CSP.

 Agencies should carefully set up service level agreements (SLA) to define expectations and responsibilities with each of their CSPs.
 Agencies may find that they need to change their security posture to stay current with their CSP(s) as they update service offerings.
 Agencies should ensure that they properly understand the security posture of their elected CSP(s) both initially and continuously over time.

-In other words, a cloud agonistic approach is best.
+In other words, a cloud agnostic approach is best.

-If you’re following these government memos, you’ll have noticed by now that they regularly call for the use of a centralized identity provider and SSO.
-This document is neutral on whether to use a SaaS based solution, over a self-hosted solution which is also interesting.
+If you’re following these government memos, you’ll have noticed by now that the Cloud Security Technical Reference Architecture document is far from the first call for the use of a centralized identity provider and SSO.
+This document is neutral on whether to use a SaaS-based solution, over a self-hosted solution which is also interesting.

-[Agencies] must consider the implications associated with where their identity provider will reside (e.g., on-premises, in a CSP—if they have more than one, which CSP will host the identify provider).
+[Agencies] must consider the implications associated with where their identity provider will reside (e.g., on-premises, in a CSP — if they have more than one, which CSP will host the identity provider).
 Agencies should implement the strongest security features wherever possible such as implementing phishing-resistant multi-factor authentication (MFA), and they should consider when to use convenience features like single sign-on.

 … the adversary is … compromising the SAML signing certificate using their escalated Active Directory privileges.
 Once this is accomplished, the adversary creates unauthorized but valid tokens and presents them to services that trust SAML tokens from the environment.
 These tokens can then be used to access resources in hosted environments, such as email, for data exfiltration via authorized APIs.
 During the persistence phase, the additional credentials being attached to service principals obfuscates the activity of user objects, because they appear to be accessed by the individual, and such individual access is normal and not logged in all M365 licensing levels.